RainyDayMedia/DarkNeon/README.md

 #### iTerm 2:
 ![Dark Neon for iTerm2](https://raw.githubusercontent.com/RainyDayMedia/Dark-Neon/master/iTerm2/iterm-screenshot.png)

-I'm using [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh) with a custom theme I made called [RDM2](https://github.com/RainyDayMedia/oh-my-zsh-rdm-theme), that is *Git Aware* and displays your current version of ruby with RVM.
-Feel free to download it user it as is or modify.
+I'm using [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh) with a custom theme I made called [Poncho](https://github.com/RainyDayMedia/oh-my-zsh-rdm-theme), that is *Git Aware* and displays your current version of ruby with RVM.
+Feel free to download it user it as is or modify

 ---
 #### License